HarrisSte/Employee-Tracker/README.md

 ## Contributors

 There was a great deal of research done to complete this project.
 Part of that research was reading through the documentation for MySQL.
 I also read through materials and articles from StackOverflow, and class resources provided by the bootcamp.
-I also recieved assistance from my TA instructors during office hours when I ran into an issue.
+I also received assistance from my TA instructors during office hours when I ran into an issue.
 In addition, I conferred with my classmates and colleagues, as well as Andrew Zimmerman.

 ## Contact